 I work with families, kids and professionals impacted by ADHD, who desperately want to play to their strengths and potential.
-Because I have all this personal experience growing up with ADHD, as a parent to kids with ADHD, and through training as an ADHD coach, I bring a real ‘inside’ understanding to my work.
+Because I have all this personal experience growing up with ADHD, as a parent to kids with ADHD, and through training as a certified ADHD coach, I bring a real ‘inside’ understanding to my work.
 I’m able to appreciate our unique brain wiring, and all the frustrations and the benefits of learning, parenting, and thriving with ADHD.

 A true Canadian, I have lived in five provinces and one territory over the course of my lifetime.
 I grew up in idyllic Steveston a suburb of Richmond BC.
 I started my marketing career in Vancouver and ended up in Toronto working at the national level for famous restaurant brands.
 I moved with my husband to Moncton, NB where I worked for a marketing services agency.
 Then we settled back into Southern Ontario to raise our amazing kids.

 I feel joy when I’m spending time with my family, friends, our dogs & horses, practicing yoga, meditation and long walks with my husband.

 Launching my dream job after 50, Reiki, the Calm app, green tea, Netflix

 Injustice, high heels, traffic